'Gehri dosti' says PM Bennett as Israel and India mark 30 years of diplomatic ties | Law-Order

 Modi said people of India and Israel have always shared a special relationship.

 ''This day holds importance in our relationship as full diplomatic ties were established between the two countries 30 years ago.
 A new chapter between the two countries had begun.
-It was a new chapter but history between us is age-old,'' he said.
+It was a new chapter but history between us is age-old.

 ''For centuries, the Jew community has stayed in India in a harmonious environment without any discrimination and has grown.
 It has made an important contribution in our developmental journey,'' Modi said.